 Investigations are coordinated by the building Equity Officer (EO).
-The EO is the Dean of Students.
-Investigations will be carried out by the Dean of Students.
+The EO is the Dean of School Culture or the Interim Dean of School Culture.
+Investigations will be carried out by these administrators.

 There are several circumstances under which an incident may be referred to the Director for investigation.
 These include: